Blue Ridge Savings Bank murders: Investigation

-Greer Police Department and the FBI published a sketch of a man who was in the bank prior to the robbery, he was described as being a white male who was around 5'6" to 5'8", around 230 pounds, and between 50 and 53-years-old, he was also described as having short blonde hair with there being some graying and a clean cut appearance.
-The Greer Police Department claimed they had investigated over 700 leads, that all ultimately led to nowhere.
+The Greer Police Department and the FBI published a sketch of a man who was in the bank prior to the robbery.
+He was described as being a white male who was around 5'6" to 5'8", around 230 pounds, and between 50 and 53 years old.
+He was also described as having short blonde hair with there being some graying and a clean cut appearance.
+The Greer Police Department claimed they had investigated over 700 leads, which all ultimately led nowhere.